 At each phase, EERE performs an initial review of the applicant submissions to determine whether they meet the eligibility and compliance requirements listed in the FOA.
 Noncompliant, nonresponsive, or otherwise ineligible submissions will not move forward in the review process.

-Each FOA’s specific requirements are listed on EERE Exchange.
+FOA-specific submission deadlines are listed on the EERE Exchange and on the FOA document cover page.
 All applications must be submitted via EERE Exchange unless specifically stated otherwise.
 If you have questions about the application process, send them to the email listed in the "Contact Information" section of the FOA you're applying for.

 For more information on how EERE evaluates applications, see DOE's Merit Review Guide for Financial Assistance and refer to the Application Review Information section of each EERE FOA.

 Letters of intent may be required for FOAs.
 If applicable, it will be used by EERE to plan for the merit review process.
 The letters will not be used for down-selection purposes and do not commit an applicant to submit an application.
 However, if a letter of intent is required, only applicants who submitted one are eligible to submit a full application.